bobbycomet/Conky-Studio/README.md

 ## Vision

-Conky Studio isn’t just a tool—it’s a shift from manual config hacking to **visual system design**.
+Conky Studio isn’t just a tool; it’s a shift from manual config hacking to **visual system design**.

 The goal is simple: